 Things to Do in San Diego in October

-Things to do in San Diego in October that are worth considering.
+Things to do in San Diego in October that are worth considering include the below!

 See San Diego’s Spooky Side